 Holland has arguably two national languages: Dutch and English.
 English is so popular in Holland that every university has English taught programmes you can choose from.
 The Netherlands is a multilingual country, where almost everyone speaks English.
 English is so common here that more than 80% of universities offer English taught programs thus making Holland very suitable for expats.

 Housing in Holland

 The simplest way to summarize living and studying in the Netherlands is in one Dutch word/slang: Lekker.
-What is good about it?
+What’s good about it?
 It is a unique experience and you will meet many new people.
 The hardest part of living in the Netherlands is finding a place to stay.
-It will take time and stress but when you get the keys you will be jumping so high that you can touch the sky.
-Some ways students, especially internationals find housing is through DUWO, Facebook or Funda.
+It takes time and stress, but once you have the keys, you jump so high you can touch the sky.
+Some ways students, especially internationals, can find housing are through DUWO, Facebook or Funda.
 DUWO offers housing for students only, making it a lot cheaper than renting a room through a real estate agent in, say, Amsterdam or Haarlem.

 Student life in Holland is like any other city, but better.
 Why?
 Holland has student events, discounts for students, plenty of museums to visit, an amazing community of internationals to have a beer with on Thursdays and Fridays, plenty of clubs to visit ranging from different styles of music, especially on ADE (Amsterdam Dance Event), hikes and day-trips to other Holland regions.
 It really has it all and more.